teustis-stanford/BIOS270-AU25/Writeups/Writeup3.md

 <img width="430" height="52" alt="image" src="https://github.com/user-attachments/assets/0d3df55f-272e-4aaf-b0a4-513c07b4afa9" />

-### This much took me ~6hrs of troubleshooting so based on the reccomendation in class to stop after ~1hr of work I am stopping here.
+## Up to this point took me ~6hrs of troubleshooting so based on the reccomendation in class to stop after ~1hr of work I am stopping here.